-The Hostwinds Tier 1 subscription includes 1GB of RAM, a single CPU core, 1TB of traffic per month, and up to 30GB of disk space.
+The Hostwinds Tier 1 subscription includes 1GB RAM, a single CPU core, 1TB bandwidth a month, and up to 30GB storage.
 It currently costs $12.74 for the first month, followed by $16.99 a month upon renewal.
 Unlike some other providers, Hostwinds bills monthly without any annual contracts.

 Of course, upgrading to a more expensive plan significantly increases those limits.
-Tier 5, for example, comes with a total of four CPU cores plus 8GB of RAM, 3TB in bandwidth, and up to 150GB in disk space.
+Tier 5, for example, comes with a total of four CPU cores plus 8GB RAM, 3TB bandwidth, and up to 150GB storage.
 For the first month, the Tier 5 subscription costs $68.99, going up to $91.99 a month following renewal.

 Along with its range of subscription tiers, Hostwinds also provides some optional add-ons at an additional charge.
 Cloud backups are available for $1 a month, while you can get basic server monitoring services for just $5.